rust-lang/rust/doc/adding_lints.md

 We have to make this decision with every new Clippy lint.
 It boils down to using either [`EarlyLintPass`][early_lint_pass] or [`LateLintPass`][late_lint_pass].
-This is a result of Rust's compilation process.
-You can read more about it [in the rustc guide][compilation_stages].

 In short, the `LateLintPass` has access to type information while the `EarlyLintPass` doesn't.
 If you don't need access to type information, use the